zzzprojects/sqlfiddle3/README.md

 ## Running SQL Fiddle

-This version of the site is built using Docker, designed to run within Kubernetes.
+This version of the site is built using Docker, designed to run within Kubernetes using Helm.

 The application server is implemented with Vert.x.

+If you have installed Helm and Kubernetes is setup properly, you can launch the core system without even having to clone this project.
+Just run these commands:

+    helm repo add sqlfiddle https://jakefeasel.github.io/sqlfiddle3/charts/
+    kubectl create namespace sqlfiddle
+    helm install sqlfiddle/sqlfiddleOpenCore

+After running this command, your copy of the site will be running in your kubernetes environment.

-### Software required to build SQL Fiddle
+### Software required for building

-You will need these installed locally to build the project:
+You will need Docker installed to build the project.
+You need kubectl and helm if you want to run it.
+If you want to run it locally, you need Minikube.

-    Java 8+
-    Maven 3.3+
-    Docker 17+

 ### Preparing a local Kubernetes environment